gristlekinginc/metsci-site-v2/docs/tutorial-basics/002-intro-to-console.md

 - **Cost of Data Credits**: Each data credit (DC) costs $0.0001.
 The minimum purchase amount is **50,000 DC**, which costs $5.
 - **1 Data Credit = 24 bytes**: If you're sending a 25 byte packet, it will cost 2 DC.
 - **Usage**: A device sending a 1 DC (24 byte) packet every hour for a year will cost 8,760 DC, or $0.876.
 - **Managing Duplicates**: If you want redundancy, you can get duplicate packets from multiple hotspots.
 You can do this on a device level or across your tenancy.
+To set it across your tenancy, choose `Tenant Details` at the top of the page, then look for

 <div style={{
   display: 'flex',